 Spammers are nearly as old as the Internet itself.
 We’ve dealt with email spam for decades now.
 Social media spam is hardly new, either.
 And it seems like Pinterest is just a haven for spammers.
-Perhaps the platform and its robust API (application programming interface) makes it somewhat easy to abuse, or maybe the spammers just make so much money it’s worth more effort.
+Perhaps the platform and its robust API (application programming interface) makes it somewhat easy to abuse, or maybe the spammers on Pinterest just make so much money it’s worth more effort.
 I’m not sure, but I certainly see a lot of it.

 I made the mistake recently of following back everyone who first followed me, without checking for quality first.
 I saw my follower count grow quickly, so I kept doing it!
 It was easy and I was getting so many new followers.
 I admit, it appealed to my vanity.